-Giuliani shifts on collusion, can't say if Trump campaign tied to Russia
+Trump lawyer Giuliani shifts on collusion, can't say if campaign tied to Russia

 Trump has frequently denied, in tweets and in public remarks, that any collusion with Russia occurred, calling the U.S. Special Counsel’s Office investigation a “witch hunt.”
 Russia has also denied any interference.
 Mueller’s team is also investigating any possible obstruction of justice by Trump.

-Representatives for the White House did not immediately respond to a request for comment.
+Representatives for the White House did not respond to a request for comment.

+Media reports over the weekend drew fresh scrutiny over Trump’s dealings with Russia.

+The New York Times reported about an FBI investigation into whether the former U.S. reality television star and real estate developer was working on behalf of Russia.
+A Washington Post report raised questions about Trump’s handling of his meetings with Russian President Vladimir Putin, including the confiscation of his interpreter’s notes.

 Additional reporting by Karen Freifeld; Writing by Susan Heavey; Editing by Steve Orlofsky